Updated: Apr 29

 “If you make your bed every morning, you will have accomplished the first task of the day.
 It will give you a small sense of pride, and it will encourage you to do another task and another and another, and by the end of the day that one task completed will have turned into many tasks completed.”

-He goes on the explain that this seemingly mundane habit “reinforces the fact that the little things in life matter, and if you can’t do the little things right, you’ll never be able to do the big things right.”
+He goes on to explain that this seemingly mundane habit “reinforces the fact that the little things in life matter, and if you can’t do the little things right, you’ll never be able to do the big things right.”

 I don’t recommend sharing the link with your kids just so that they’ll start making their beds.
 Rather, I share it because there’s some good life advice in this speech that I think will resonate with a lot of high school kids.